raphslalom/ds-vm/readme.md

  1. Download the VB installer from one of these direct links (or the downloads page: (home page: [https://www.virtualbox.org/wiki/Download](https://www.virtualbox.org/wiki/Download)):
     * Mac OS X: [https://download.virtualbox.org/virtualbox/6.1.12/VirtualBox-6.1.12-139181-OSX.dmg](https://download.virtualbox.org/virtualbox/6.1.12/VirtualBox-6.1.12-139181-OSX.dmg),
     * Windows: [https://download.virtualbox.org/virtualbox/6.1.12/VirtualBox-6.1.12-139181-Win.exe](https://download.virtualbox.org/virtualbox/6.1.12/VirtualBox-6.1.12-139181-Win.exe)
- 1. Double click on the dmg file.
- 2. Double click on the installer.
+ 2. Double-click on the installer file to install VirtualBox
- 3. When prompted, go  to system preferences and allow the Oracle installer to proceed.
- 4. Go back to the installer window, if the installation failed, run it again (step 2), it will succeed this time.
+ 3. [Mac OS X only] When prompted, go  to system preferences and allow the Oracle installer to proceed.
+Go back to the installer window, if the installation failed, run it again (step 2), it will succeed this time.